ZzzhHe/ZzRenderer/README.md

 # ZzRenderer
-An OpenGL 3d graphics renderer
+An OpenGL 3D PBR Graphics Renderer

 + **Model loading** from .obj files, decomposing them into meshes and materials using Assimp.
 + Implemented directional and point lights to achieve immersive scene lighting, and implemented **cascaded shadow mapping** for directional lights.